-Although it's scary to see a stitch drop and work its way down, creating a big gap in your work, fixing the mistake is easier than you might expect.
-Picking up a dropped purl stitch is similar to repairing a dropped knit stitch, but it's worked backwards.
+Although it can be frustrating to see a stitch drop and work its way down, creating a big gap in your knitting, fixing the mistake is easier than you might expect.
+Picking up a dropped purl stitch is similar to repairing a dropped knit stitch, but it's worked backward.

 Hook the Dropped Stitch

-With the purl side of your knitting facing you, grab the loop of the dropped stitch.
-Sometimes the loop is still close to the top, but other times a stitch goes down several rows.
+With the purl side of your knitting facing you, grab the loop of the dropped stitch with your fingers.
+Sometimes the loop is still close to the top, but other times a stitch runs down several rows.
 Either way, it helps pull the loop up and away from the cross strands.

 Catch the First Cross-Strand